investutil/investutil-principal/README.md

 npm run dev
 ```

+## Deployment

+For detailed deployment instructions, please refer to:
+- Frontend deployment: See frontend repository README
+- Backend deployment: See backend repository README
+- Infrastructure setup: See [investutil-infra](https://github.com/investutil/investutil-infra) repository

 ## Security Considerations

 - Environment files (.env) contain sensitive information and should never be committed to Git
 - Use .env.example as a template, but never include actual sensitive data
 - Implement more secure configurations in production
 - Regularly update dependencies to patch security vulnerabilities
+- For production deployments:
+  - Use secure secrets management in Kubernetes
+  - Enable HTTPS/TLS for all services
+  - Implement proper network policies
+  - Follow the principle of least privilege